Oven Roasted Bok Choy with Garlic

 Recipe variations and add-ins:

 • Sesame oil: For a bolder taste, use dark sesame oil instead of olive oil.
-It gives the bok choy a brown hue with a deep sesame flavor.
+It imparts a brown hue to the bok choy and a deep sesame flavor.

 • Spicy bok choy: Make this a spicy Chinese dish by tossing the baby bok choy in 1/2 cup of Szechuan sauce.

-• Add Chinese herbs and spices: I also like to add Chinese herbs and spices, such as ginger, star anise, 5-spice powder, cloves, and cassia.
+• Add Chinese herbs and spices: I also like to add ginger, star anise, 5-spice powder, cloves, and cassia.

 • Ranch-flavored bok choy: This ranch seasoning can turn this veggie into a ranch-flavored side dish.